NessieCanCode/SlurmComposer/README.md

 # SlurmCostManager

 ## Description
-SlurmCostManager is a comprehensive web application designed to facilitate the accounting and billing of HPC resources in Slurm-managed environments.
+SlurmCostManager is a comprehensive web application that facilitates the accounting and billing of HPC resources in Slurm-managed environments.
 This tool simplifies the process of tracking resource usage and calculating costs, providing research institutions with a robust and user-friendly interface for managing their HPC expenditures.

 ## Project Structure